-- No integrations with identity providers: S2 doesn’t integrate with identity providers you might already be using, such as G Suite or OKTA.
-As a result, you must manually remove or add users to the access system even if they’ve already been removed or added to the identity provider system.
+- No integrations with identity providers: S2 may not integrate with identity providers you might already be using, such as G Suite or OKTA.
+As a result, you may have to manually remove or add users to the access system even if they’ve already been removed or added to the identity provider system.

-Should you get an S2 access control system?
+Should you get a Lenel access control system?

-However, S2’s access control systems aren’t designed for the cloud.
-On their own, the systems are an on-premise access control solution that requires an onsite server and staffing to manage them.
-To enjoy cloud-based management, you’ll need to spring for one of S2’s cloud-based services, Elements or Cumulus.
+However, Lenel S2’s access control systems aren’t all designed for the cloud.
+On their own, most systems are an on-premise access control solution that requires an onsite server and staffing to manage them.
+To enjoy cloud-based management, you’ll need to spring for S2’s cloud-based line, Elements.

 So, if you’re looking for a comprehensive solution for a large organization with multiple buildings and high-security needs, S2 might be a viable option.
 But their solutions may be difficult to parse, and they may not offer the convenient features that other access control solutions deliver.

-Visitors, staff, and tenants alike benefit from ButterflyMX’s video access control system.
-With a video intercom at your building’s front door, visitors can easily request access from front desk staff or even a specific tenant.
+- A video intercom at the building’s front entrance so visitors can easily request access from front desk staff or even a specific tenant.
 Plus, tenants and staff can see who they’re letting into the building, maximizing security.

 |Apartment & multifamily usage||Yes||No|